Rudhran: Plot

+Past: In 2007, Varadha and Bhoomi were recidivists in Pollachi.
+Pandian bailed them out and informed them of a criminally ingenious idea.
+A group took fingerprints of parents whose children had gone abroad and usurped their properties and land.
+Bhoomi worked with Subbiah, a wealthy landlord whose son is in America.
+Eventually, Pandian, Varadha and Bhoomi injected Subbiah, leading to his death from a heart attack.
+Pandian then strangled Subbiah's son, killing him, and then Pandian usurped his property and got crores of money.
+One night, as Pandian, Bhoomi, and Varadha celebrated, Bhoomi murdered Pandian because he wanted Subbiah's property for his own sake.
+Bhoomi then bribed the inspector who investigated their murders and developed his syndicate network.
+Bhoomi's gang targeted and injected older parents whose children travelled abroad.

+After a 100-crore business deal, he targeted Rudhran's mother.
+After Shakthi and his wife Deepika left, Varadha and his gang entered Indhira's house and eventually killed her.

-Present: Rudhran gets furious after learning this and impales Varadha.
-However, Bhoomi arrives with his men and attacks Shakthi and Rudhran, where Guna, Bhoomi's henchmen, hangs Shakthi to death.
+Present: Rudhran becomes furious after learning this and impales Varadha.
+However, Bhoomi arrives with his men and attacks Shakthi and Rudhran, where Guna, Bhoomi's henchman, hangs Shakthi to death.
 Bhoomi reveals that he told Varadha and his gang to kill Ananya after she arrived at Indhira's house.
-Bhoomi stabs Rudhran, where he burns the factory and leaves Rudhran to his death, but a constable Narasimhan saves Rudhran.
+Bhoomi stabs Rudhran, burns the factory, and leaves Rudhran to his death, but Constable Narasimhan saves Rudhran.
 Distraught over his family's death, Rudhran begins his violent crusade, where he kills Sasi at a container depot.

 Rudhran later kills Guna at an under-construction building.
-Bhoomi realizes that Rudhran is after him, where Bhoomi tells Ganga to hire Maari to kill Rudhran.
+Bhoomi realizes that Rudhran is after him and tells Ganga to hire Maari to kill Rudhran.
 Maari attacks Rudhran and Anya at a festival in Tirukalukundram, but Rudhran kills Maari and his men.
 Rudhran and Bhoomi confront each other at the Kala Bairavaa temple.
 Rudhran kills Bhoomi's men, including Ganga, and an intense fight ensues between Bhoomi and Rudhran.
 Rudhran finally kills Bhoomi by injecting the same serum, which Bhoomi used to kill the parents, thus avenging his family's death.

-A few years later, Rudhran runs a charitable trust under Indhira's name, where he tracks down Das in Madurai and thrashes him to avenge Devaraj's death indicating a sequel.
+A few years later, Rudhran runs a charitable trust under Indhira's name, where he tracks down Das in Madurai and thrashes him to avenge Devaraj's death, indicating a sequel.